Course Overview

 - Energy expenditure and ecology

-- Social groups and patterns of association (sex, age, family, kinship, mates)
+- Social groups and patterns of association of friends, family, and kin

 - What do people talk about during social interactions